Resin Drives VS Concrete Drives

 Resin bound driveways are the only permeable driveway surface.
 Both pattern imprinted concrete and resin bonded driveways may need drainage installation if no natural drainage is present.

-Pattern imprinted concrete surfaces need to be resealed (minimum every two years) and this ensures they do not fade.
+Pattern imprinted concrete surfaces need to be resealed (minimum every two years).
+This is to ensure they do not fade.

 Resin Drives Vs Concrete Crives – a DIY job?